 Whether you're traveling with children or just want to experience the holiday magic of Disney, Disneyland at Christmas is quite an enchanting experience.
 The park is completely redecorated with dazzling lights, and there's even a nightly snowfall that Disneyland produces to put park guests in the holiday spirit.
 Additionally, Christmas themed characters and shows join the classic Disney family from November through early January.

-At about a third of the price of Disneyland, Knott's Merry Farm, the Christmas celebration at Knott's Berry Farm, is pretty much the most Christmas fun you can have on a budget.
-In addition to the rides open all day and night, there are tons of holiday shows, festive food, unique shopping, great decor, and family fun for all ages.
+At about a third of the price of Disneyland, Knott's Merry Farm, the Christmas celebration at Knott's Berry Farm is pretty much the most Christmas fun you can have on a budget.
+In addition to the rides open all day and night, there are tons of holiday shows along with festive food, unique shopping, great decor, and family fun for all ages.

-Disneyland and Knott's Berry Farm aren't the only two amusement parks in the Valley that celebrate the holidays, Six Flags Magic Mountain goes all out for the season with festive light shows, seasonal decor and entertainment, and an abundance of unique holiday fare at Holiday in the Park—like hot cocoa, warm cider, homemade fudge, and special holiday-inspired funnel cakes.
+Disneyland and Knott's Berry Farm aren't the only two amusement parks in the Valley that celebrate the holidays.
+Six Flags Magic Mountain goes all out for the season with festive light shows, seasonal decor and entertainment, and an abundance of unique holiday fare at Holiday in the Park—like hot cocoa, warm cider, homemade fudge, and special holiday-inspired funnel cakes.